vanyasem/Lomiri-Arch/README.md

 You can compile the packages yourself from the AUR.

 You can either do it manually for each dependency:

+_There is a helper script (`build-packages.sh`) in the root of this repository that will build all packages for you._
 ```
 PACKAGE = !!!TBD!!!
 git clone https://aur.archlinux.org/$PACKAGE.git